ShaharMachluf/Join-me-2/README.md

      - Report untrusted users

 3. The administrator has various options in the application:
-     -Same options as a normal user
+     - Same options as a normal user

-     -Removing untrusted users
+     - Removing untrusted users

-     -Displaying statistics
+     - Displaying statistics

-     -View a history of all created groups
+     - View a history of all created groups

 ## The actual system structure: